LokimuKH19/DRQI/README.md

 - Rarely, models without pretraining may converge to higher-order eigenpairs.

 - The figure-saving function has some issues with filename formatting.

-- Some comments in code files are written in Chinese.